vitorms99/MorphologyExtractor/docs/source/functions/MEGG_metrics.rst

 The Shannon entropy measures the uniformity or randomness of the light distribution in a galaxy image.
 It is based on the histogram of pixel intensities and is commonly used to quantify structural complexity and disorder.
 Higher entropy values indicate more uniform intensity distributions, while lower values correspond to more ordered, concentrated profiles.

-To compute the entropy, initialize the :class:`mex.Metrics_module.Shannon_entropy` class with the cleaned galaxy image and the corresponding segmentation mask:
+To compute the entropy, initialize the :class:`galmex.Metrics_module.Shannon_entropy` class with the cleaned galaxy image and the corresponding segmentation mask:

 .. code-block:: python

-    from mex.Metrics_module import Shannon_entropy
+    from galmex.Metrics_module import Shannon_entropy

     entropy_calculator = Shannon_entropy(
         clean_mini,